ahmadbardolia/crossplatform-example/README.md

 Since cookbook duplication (inadvertent or purposeful duplication) can lead to maintenance nightmares, poor factoring, and logical contradictions (see [DRY](http://c2.com/cgi/wiki?DontRepeatYourself)), the second option is superior in most cases.

-However, this option can present an immediate problem if your existing Windows library cookbook contains a library like this and you attempt to include the cookbook in a Linux node's run_list:
+However, this option can present an immediate problem if your existing Windows library cookbook contains a require statement like this and you attempt to include the cookbook in a Linux node's run_list:

 ```
 # libraries/process_helper.rb